Đổi Mới: Reforms

 Võ Văn Kiệt, a Deputy Chairman of the Council of Ministers, delivered the Economic Report to the 6th National Congress.
 The political and economic reports stressed Đổi Mới (Renovation), and Vietnam specialist Carlyle Thayer wrote that Võ Văn Kiệt may have been the foremost advocate of this concept.
 In his speech to the Congress, Võ Văn Kiệt said, "in the economic field, there will be renovation in economic policies and the management system."
 Võ Văn Kiệt said that agriculture and not heavy industry would be most important during the 4th Five-Year Plan.
 During the 4th Five-Year Plan, Võ Văn Kiệt said, "[t]he ... main orientation for heavy industry in this stage is to support agriculture and light industry on a proper scale and at an appropriate technical level."
 Võ Văn Kiệt stressed the role of exports and the production of grain, food, and consumer goods to revitalize the Vietnamese economy.
 The main objective of the 4th Five-Year Plan was the production of grain and food products; "a target of 22–30 million metric tons of grain in paddy" was set for 1990.
 While several methods were to be used to reach this goal, material incentives and end-product contracts would play a prominent role.
 The Central Management System was abolished and the economic focus was shifted to the creation of a market-driven economy with different sectors, and competition between the private sector and the state in non-strategic sectors.
 In 1987, inspection stations along the national highway were removed to allow more efficient flow of goods and services between different municipalities.
 Markets where private agricultural products were allowed to be sold were rapidly growing.
+This change towards a market-oriented economy also involved a shift away from socialist models of universal state-funded healthcare to a hybrid system influenced by market-based fundamentals.

 Subsequently, the National Assembly introduced the 1987 Foreign Investment Law with a desire to "mobilize every means to attract foreign capital for local development," (Foreign Investment Law 1987) even permitting complete foreign ownership of domestic physical assets and outlawing the prospects of nationalization.

 Privately owned enterprises were permitted in commodity production (and later encouraged) by the Communist Party of Vietnam.
 The first half of the 1990s observed changes in the legal framework for the private sector.
 In 1990, Law on Private Enterprises which provided a legal basis to private firms was enacted, while Companies Law acknowledged Joint-stock company and private limited liability company.
 In the same year, the Party began discussing the potential of privatizing state-owned enterprises (SOEs), while also normalizing relations with the People's Republic of China.
 Subsequently, the 1992 Constitution officially recognized the role of the private sector.